-The best InDesign alternatives can offer equally brilliant (and in some situations, even better) desktop publishing features that are as brilliant as those in the Adobe software but without the need for a monthly subscription to Adobe.
+The best InDesign alternatives can offer equally brilliant (and in some situations, even better) desktop publishing features that are as brilliant as those in the Adobe software but without the need for a monthly subscription.
 If you find the right InDesign alternative for you it could save you money and hassle of tracking your subscription.

-While InDesign is undeniably the leading option when it comes to DTP (not to mention the industry standard app), that monthly subscription to either InDesign alone or to the full Creative Cloud suite can be a big obstacle to many, especially in these financially straitened times (although bear in mind that you can have a free trial to give it a test drive before you subscribe – details below).
+While InDesign is undeniably the leading option, that monthly subscription to either InDesign alone or to the full Creative Cloud suite can be off-putting to many, especially in these financially straitened times (although bear in mind that you can have a free trial to give it a test drive before you subscribe – more details on that below).

 Still, if you've had your seven days' worth and you're not convinced about paying a monthly fee for the rest of your career, there are other options available.
 Below I've assembled the best InDesign alternatives, and they're all subscription-free; they'll either charge a one-off fee or even nothing at all.

-However if you do decide to plump for InDesign after all, see our Adobe Creative Cloud discount page or our article on how to download InDesign.
+However if you do decide to plump for InDesign after all, see our main Adobe discount page or our article on how to download InDesign.
 And for other non-Adobe software options, see our list of the best Photoshop alternatives.

 The 6 best InDesign alternatives